IkerSimarro/SkySeer/replit.md

 ### Frontend Architecture

-The application uses Streamlit as a single-page web application with a sidebar configuration panel.
-It provides a web-based interface for video upload (up to 5GB), real-time processing feedback, interactive data visualization (Plotly), advanced trajectory visualization, and downloadable results.
-The interface consists of a main content area for video upload, processing controls, and results, and a sidebar for configuration parameters.
+The application uses Streamlit to provide a web-based interface.
+It features a sidebar for configuration, allowing video upload (up to 5GB), real-time processing feedback, and interactive data visualizations (Plotly).
+The interface supports advanced trajectory visualization and enables the download of processed results.

 ### Backend Architecture

-The system employs a multi-stage sequential processing pipeline:
+The system operates through a multi-stage sequential processing pipeline:

-1.  **Video Ingestion**: Uses OpenCV for frame extraction, MOG2 background subtraction for motion detection, and generates motion clips with metadata.
+1.  **Video Ingestion**: Employs OpenCV for frame extraction and MOG2 background subtraction to detect motion and generate clips.
-2.  **Feature Extraction**: Transforms visual detections into numerical "flight signatures" by calculating kinematic metrics (speed, acceleration, trajectory linearity) and consistency scores.
+2.  **Feature Extraction**: Converts visual detections into 11-dimensional numerical "flight signatures" using kinematic metrics (speed, acceleration, trajectory linearity) and consistency scores.
-3.  **ML Classification**: Applies StandardScaler for feature normalization and K-Means clustering (3 clusters) to categorize objects as Satellite, Meteor, Plane, or Junk, with confidence scores.
+3.  **ML Classification**: Utilizes StandardScaler for feature normalization and K-Means clustering (3 clusters) to categorize objects as Satellite, Meteor, or Junk, with confidence scores.
-4.  **Utility Functions**: Handles video metadata, file operations (ZIP creation), and formatting.
+4.  **Utility Functions**: Manages video metadata, file operations (ZIP creation), and data formatting.
-5.  **Trajectory Visualization**: Creates interactive path visualizations, speed heatmaps, polar plots for direction, and timeline analyses.
+5.  **Trajectory Visualization**: Generates interactive path visualizations, speed heatmaps, polar plots, and timeline analyses, including predictive modeling for object trajectories.
-6.  **Database Service**: Manages PostgreSQL connections for persisting analysis sessions, detection clips, and object detections, enabling multi-night analysis and historical tracking.

-The pipeline architecture separates concerns for maintainability and extensibility.
-It is robust to visual noise, uses unsupervised learning, and statistical feature analysis.
+The pipeline is designed for maintainability and extensibility, focusing on robustness to visual noise, unsupervised learning, and statistical feature analysis.

 ### Data Storage Solutions

-A hybrid storage architecture combines file-based storage and a PostgreSQL database.
-File-based storage handles input video files and output classified motion clips (organized into Satellite/, Meteor/, Plane/, Junk/ directories).
-Temporary files are used during OpenCV processing.
-The PostgreSQL database stores `AnalysisSession`, `DetectionClip`, and `ObjectDetection` data to enable multi-night analysis, historical tracking, and query-based analysis.
+A hybrid storage approach is used, combining file-based storage for input videos and classified output clips, and a PostgreSQL database for `AnalysisSession`, `DetectionClip`, and `ObjectDetection` data.
+This setup supports multi-night analysis and historical tracking.

 ### Machine Learning Model Architecture

-The system utilizes an unsupervised learning approach with K-Means Clustering (3 clusters) for automatic categorization of motion patterns.
-It operates on an 11-dimensional feature space derived from kinematic "flight signatures" and brightness patterns rather than visual features, which are more reliable in low-light conditions.
-The feature space includes: average speed, speed consistency, duration, linearity, direction changes, size consistency, acceleration, blinking patterns, and object-specific scores.
-This approach requires no labeled training data and adapts to new data patterns without retraining.
+The system employs an unsupervised K-Means Clustering model (3 clusters) for automatic categorization.
+It operates on an 11-dimensional feature space derived from kinematic and brightness patterns, which are more reliable in low-light conditions.
+This approach eliminates the need for labeled training data and adapts to new patterns automatically.

 ## External Dependencies

 ### Computer Vision Libraries

--   **OpenCV (cv2)**: Video processing, frame extraction, MOG2 background subtraction.
+-   **OpenCV (cv2)**: For video processing, frame extraction, and background subtraction.
--   **NumPy**: Numerical operations.
+-   **NumPy**: For numerical operations.

 ### Machine Learning Libraries

--   **scikit-learn**: K-Means clustering, feature scaling.
+-   **scikit-learn**: For K-Means clustering and feature scaling.

 ### Web Framework & UI

--   **Streamlit**: Web application framework, UI components.
+-   **Streamlit**: For the web application framework and UI components.
--   **Plotly**: Interactive data visualization.
+-   **Plotly**: For interactive data visualization.

 ### Data Processing

--   **Pandas**: DataFrame operations.
+-   **Pandas**: For DataFrame operations.

 ### Utility Libraries

+-   **ReportLab**: Professional PDF generation for mission reports.
--   **Python Standard Library**: File/directory operations (`os`, `shutil`), archive creation (`zipfile`), in-memory file handling (`io.BytesIO`), timestamp generation (`datetime`), efficient data structures (`collections`), CSV handling (`csv`), encoding (`base64`), temporary files (`tempfile`).
+-   **Python Standard Library**: For file/directory operations, archive creation, in-memory file handling, timestamp generation, efficient data structures, CSV handling, encoding, and temporary files.